dr-duplo/python-saldo/README.md

 saldo gui
 ```

-The package also installs a *.desktop file which provides the start icon on your desktop.
+The package does not install a *.desktop file which provides the start icon on your desktop.
+You can add it manually by using the default *.desktop and icon files from the resources folder.

 ## Installation